-1. When will the REFHYNE plant be operational?
+1. When did the REFHYNE plant begin operation?

-The REFHYNE project will deploy and operate a 10MW electrolyser in a Power to Refinery setting.
+The REFHYNE project has deployed and is operating a 10MW electrolyser in a Power to Refinery setting.
 In doing so, REFHYNE will validate the business model for using electrolytic hydrogen as an input to refineries, prove the system can access revenues available from primary and secondary grid balancing in today’s markets, and create an evidence base for the policy/regulatory changes needed to underpin this market.

 By replacing a proportion of the hydrogen supplied by SMR (steam methane reforming), the REFHYNE project begin efforts to decarbonise the refinery processes, with a view to rolling this technology out across Europe and internationally.

 An electrolyser is a device that uses electrical energy to perform chemical reactions.
 Water electrolysers split atoms of water into oxygen and hydrogen molecules.
 There are a variety of types of water electrolyser including Polymer Electrolyte Membrane (PEM), Alkaline, Solid Oxide and Anion Exchange Membrane electrolysers.
 PEM electrolysers (including the electrolyser deployed in REFHYNE) are a robust and proven technology, and when using low carbon electricity provide a low, or even zero, carbon hydrogen production pathway.

 Using hydrogen produced from green sources as a fuel in industry will reduce emissions and improve local air quality.
 This in turn leads to improvements in public health and is a step towards reducing the impacts of climate change whilst meeting stricter EU regulations.